wp-plugins/woocommerce-checkout-manager/readme.txt

 = Get <a href="http://www.trottyzone.com/product/woocommerce-checkout-manager/">Pro version</a> for: =
 1. Billing address Control for Tangible and Digital Goods
+2. Textarea field option.
-2. Display Additional information via Back-end
+3. Display Additional information via Back-end
-3. Display Payment Method on Email and Back-end
+4. Display Payment Method on Email and Back-end
-4. Add Notice above the billing and shipping fields + Add Notice above Order Summary (with cart totals etc) - on the checkout page.
+5. Add Notice above the billing and shipping fields + Add Notice above Order Summary (with cart totals etc) - on the checkout page.
+6. Change select option first title (Force title)

 = Notes* =
 1. You must include the abbreviation for the custom field WITHOUT spaces.